Indiana Jones And The Last Crusade | 1989

 The school where Indy teaches is Rickmansworth Masonic School, Chorleywood Road (A404) just a couple of minutes north of Rickmansworth Station (rail: London Marylebone Station).
 The school previously supplied interiors for Raiders Of The Lost Ark.

-Also in the UK is the classically grand setting for the ‘Berlin’ rally, where Indy manages to get the Führer’s autograph, which is Stowe School in Buckinghamshire.
+Also in the UK is the classically grand setting for the ‘Berlin’ rally, where Indy manages to get the Führer’s autograph, which is the prestigious Stowe School in Buckinghamshire.
 This former home of the Duke of Buckinghamshire, set in grounds landscaped by Capability Brown, is four miles north of Buckingham town itself (a few miles west of Milton Keynes), and usually open to the public for the first two weeks in April and from July through to the beginning of September.
+Stowe also appears as the school where Rohan (Hrithik Roshan) wins the crucial cricket match at the beginning of 2001 Hindi smash Kabhi Khushi Kabhie Gham...

 'Berlin Airport' is a conflation of two locations thousands of miles apart.
-The exterior is the sleek art deco Administration Building on Treasure Island, a man-made landform in San Francisco Bay, built for the 1939 Golden Gate International Exposition.
-It was later used as a naval base, and more recently the island’s hangars have regularly found use as film soundstages.
+The exterior is the sleek art deco Administration Building on Treasure Island, a man-made landform in San Francisco Bay, California, built for the 1939 Golden Gate International Exposition.
+It was later used as a naval base, and more recently the island’s hangars have regularly found use as film soundstages for such productions as Ang Lee's 2003 Hulk and 1997 Robin Williams comedy Flubber.

-The ‘airport’ interior is the brutalist 1920s architecture of the Royal Horticultural Hall, Greycoat Street at Elverton Street, Westminster, SW1.
-The hall also masqueraded as 'Berlin Airport' in the misfired 1997 version of The Saint, with Val Kilmer.
+The ‘airport’ interior is the brutalist 1920s architecture of Lawrence Hall, originally one of the two Royal Horticultural Halls, Greycoat Street at Elverton Street, Westminster, SW1.
+The hall, which was leased to Westminster School in 2011, also masqueraded as 'Berlin Airport' in the misfired 1997 version of The Saint, with Val Kilmer.
 Its severe lines make it the ideal place for scary fascist gatherings, too.
 It's here that loopy rockstar Pink (Bob Geldof) presides over the inexplicably sinister rally in Alan Parker's film of Pink Floyd The Wall, and that Richard (Ian McKellen) is offered the crown in the imaginative 30s-set Richard III.

 Although the Venice waterfront starts out as real, we’re soon back in England, with the high-speed chase being filmed around Tilbury Docks in Essex.